 So bus and truck drivers must pay special attention when they drive.
-In fact, bus and coach drivers owe a special duty of care to their passengers, as common carriers for hire.
+Bus and coach drivers owe a special duty of care to their passengers, as common carriers for hire.
 But this is because the bus company has placed those on board under its care as their transporters.

 Limousines and taxi companies owe this same duty to those entrusted to them with carriage contracts.

-Another similarity between these types of vehicles is that their sheer loads, weight, and size means one wrong move can lead to a mass casualty event.
+Another similarity between these types of vehicles is that their sheer loads, weight, and size mean one wrong move can lead to a mass casualty event.

 So when we hear or read about commercial transportation accidents in the news, many dead and injured people are usually part of the news headline.

 There are many public bus companies in cities like Orange, mostly government-run.
 Typically they will have established routes and designated bus stops to drop and pick up passengers.
 Many are disabled equipped; some are not.